Pictures: 1 to 5) Private wine tasting with Four Seasons Travel at various locations in Slovenia.

 We would like to think of ourselves and our clients as wine enthusiasts rather than wine experts, discovering and enjoying new wines in relaxed and informal settings.
 Our featured wineries have been researched and selected for the quality of their wines, a good selection of indigenous and international grape varieties and for the friendliness and hospitality of our hosts.
 Where possible our wine tasting and cellar tours are hosted by the owners of the vineyards so that you can meet the personalities behind the wines.

-Your transportation is by deluxe 7 or 8-seater minivan, offering exceptional travel comfort, with your own dedicated English speaking driver/guide.
+Your transportation is by deluxe passenger van, offering exceptional travel comfort, with your own dedicated English speaking driver/guide.

 You can enjoy all of the benefits of a private tour with us, for less than the price of “big bus” tours, but with all of the benefits of a private tour.
 Particularly where the fixed costs of your private transportation and guiding are shared between four or six persons.